 In the heart of Dijon, this garden like no other offers walkers a delightful stroll through the world of plant biodiversity.
-The school of botany offers, from living plants (more than 500 species and plant varieties), to discover and better understand the wild and cultivated biodiversity.
+The school of botany offers, using living plants (more than 500 species and plant varieties), to discover and better understand wild and cultivated biodiversity.
 How do humans influence this diversity through their production and consumption practices?

 - a rose garden with 300 varieties of ancient and modern roses as well as wild species.

 ... but also flower meadows, a rock garden, insect "hotels", a pond with a beautiful collection of anatidae, children's playgrounds, an open-air theatre... all mark out your route.